RoutingKit/RoutingKit/doc/SupportFunctions.md

 auto first_out = invert_vector(tail, node_count);
 ```

-The core of an adjacency array consists of a special way to store a sorted vector of IDs.
+The core of an adjacency-array consists of a special way to store a sorted vector of IDs.
 This concept is applicable in a significantly broader set of cases than only representing graphs.
 We refer to this structure as inverse vector.

 # Permutations

 Permutations are used over and over in RoutingKit and therefore a number of auxiliary functions are provided in `<routingkit/permutation.h>`.
-A permutation of `n` elements is represented as `vector<unsigned>` where all number from `0` to `n-1` appear exactly once.
+A permutation of `n` elements is represented as `vector<unsigned>` where all numbers from `0` to `n-1` appear exactly once.
 You can permutate a set of elements using the `apply_permutation` function as following:

 ```cpp
 vector<string>input_names = {"banana", "pear", "pineapple", "strawberry", "apple"};